rymnd/plethora_challenge_rma/notes.md

 		- other ideas:
 			- divide and conquer (if smaller components have simpler convex hulls)
 				- how to merge different hulls? (not described)
+				- split arcs and edges >> find 2 sets of hulls, then combine
 			- deflate/inflate circles (start with circle centers)
 				- hull of circles always include the arc, linear segments determined by tangency lines
+		- QuickHull: eliminate interior points as quickly/early as possible
+			- can always start w/ 4 points at max/min cartesian directions
 - http://stackoverflow.com/questions/1109536/an-algorithm-for-inflating-deflating-offsetting-buffering-polygons
     - why is dilation not a thing here?
     - https://en.wikipedia.org/wiki/Straight_skeleton
+	- "polygon-buffering"
+	- also same problem as minkowski sum of polygon path and circle, but then need to find the outer contour >> minkowski usually falls back onto discretization

 considerations for extensions, future work
 - packing of multiple geometries together (sharing some edge)